Carbon Footprint Savings

 The Grid Is Getting Cleaner

-U.S. grid carbon intensity has dropped about 40% since 2005 and continues to decline as coal plants retire and renewable energy expands.
+U.S. grid carbon intensity has dropped about 40 percent since 2005 and continues to decline as coal plants retire and renewable energy expands.
 This means your EV gets cleaner every year without you doing anything.
 A gas car's emissions stay the same for its entire life.

 Beyond Tailpipe Emissions